 When should I do a weekly review?

-Friday afternoon works if you want a clean shutdown.
-Sunday or Monday morning works if you prefer planning closer to execution.
+Do a weekly review Friday afternoon if you want a clean shutdown and fewer weekend open loops.
+Use Sunday or Monday morning if your work changes quickly and you prefer planning closer to execution.
+The best review time is the one you can repeat every week.

 How many priorities should I choose?